mAch17/mAchblog_/_posts/2020-07-10-Links-To-Some-Interviews.md

 ![Forbes Poster]({{site.baseurl}}/images/ForbesTweetathon.jpg)

 I was invited to Forbes India Tweetathon, where I answered questions around Role of AI in COVID19 recovery.
-Links to my answers follow:
+Links to my answers follow: (Please double click on the tweet that opens to see the full answer in multiple tweets, sorry, Twitter UX, cant help ! )

 * [How has the past few months changed the way organisations think and function, and are decades old management lessons now redundant? ](https://twitter.com/muktabh/status/1277568498680520704)